Sankhya-S/NVIDIA_Clinicians_Assistant/README.md

 #### Metrics Evaluated
 The following metrics are used to assess the chatbot's performance:
 - **Context Precision**: Evaluates how much of the retrieved context was actually relevant and necessary to answer the question by comparing it against a reference answer.
 - **Response Relevance**: Measures whether the generated response actually answers the given question, regardless of whether it's factual or faithful to the context.
 It's purely about relevance to the query.
+It assigns lower scores to incomplete or redundant answers and higher scores to highly relevant responses.
+The metric is computed using three elements: the user_input, the retrieved_contexts, and the response.

 ### Architectures for Evaluation
 We have developed and named four architectures to measure performance and improve the chatbot's effectiveness: